Richard Avedon: Early life and education

 Avedon was born in New York City to a Jewish family.
-His father, Jacob Israel Avedon, was a Russian-born immigrant who advanced from menial work to starting his own successful retail dress business on Fifth Avenue called Avedon's Fifth Avenue.
+His father, Jacob Israel Avedon, was a Russian-born immigrant who advanced from menial work to starting his own successful retail dress business on Fifth Avenue.
 His mother, Anna, from a family that owned a dress-manufacturing business, encouraged Richard's love of fashion and art.
 Avedon's interest in photography emerged when, at age 12, he joined a Young Men's Hebrew Association (YMHA) Camera Club.
 He would use his family's Kodak Box Brownie not only to feed his curiosity about the world but also to retreat from his personal life.
 His father was a critical and remote disciplinarian, who insisted that physical strength, education, and money prepared one for life.

 As he would come to realize later in life, Avedon's first muse was his younger sister, Louise.
 In her memoir of their 28 years' working together, Avedon's studio director, Norma Stevens quotes him saying, "Louise was the forerunner—the blueprint, the ghost behind so many of my subjects."
 During her teen years, Louise struggled through psychiatric treatment, eventually becoming increasingly withdrawn from reality and diagnosed with schizophrenia.
 These early influences of fashion and family would shape Avedon's life and career, often expressed in his desire to capture tragic beauty in photos.

 Avedon attended DeWitt Clinton High School in Bedford Park, Bronx, where from 1937 until 1941 he worked on the school's literary magazine, The Magpie, with James Baldwin.
 As a teen, he also won a Scholastic Art and Writing Award.
 In the spring of his senior year, 1941, Avedon was informed that, because he hadn't passed enough of the required courses, he would not be able to graduate and would have to repeat his senior year.
 After finishing at DeWitt Clinton, he enrolled in a philosophy course at Columbia University's School of General Studies.
 In 1942, he enlisted in the United States Maritime Service (also known as the Merchant Marines).
 He was made a staff photographer, using the Rolleiflex camera his father had given him to take ID shots for the crewmen.